Rue de Tournon: History

 The land on which the street lies was originally marshy terrain owned by the Abbey of Saint-Germain-des-Prés, as documented in the abbey's records.
-The abbey sold portions of the land, requiring buyers to construct buildings along the street, which was known in 1517 as "ruelle de Saint-Sulpice," later as "ruelle du Champ de Foire" due to the Saint-Germain fair, and also as "rue du Marché aux chevaux."
+The abbey sold portions of the land, requiring buyers to construct buildings along the street, which was known in 1517 as the "Ruelle de Saint-Sulpice", later as the "Ruelle du Champ de Foire" due to the Saint-Germain fair, and also as the "Rue du Marché aux Chevaux".

-By 1541, it was officially named "Rue de Tournon."
+By 1541, it was officially named the "Rue de Tournon".
 The 1549 tax records indicate few houses existed at the time.
-The street is mentioned as "Rue de Tournon" in a 1636 manuscript.
-It also appears on the 1789 Paris road map, which shows a landscaped garden at number 4.
+The street was mentioned as the "Rue de Tournon" in a 1636 manuscript.
+It also appears on the 1789 Paris road map, which shows a landscaped garden at no. 4.

-On February 26, 1867, a prefectural decree renamed part of the street "Rue du Sénat" due to the small plaza formed where it widens near Rue de Vaugirard, facing the Senate.
+On 26 February 1867, a prefectural decree renamed part of the street the "Rue du Sénat" due to the small plaza formed where it widens near the Rue de Vaugirard, facing the Senate.
 It was also called "le Pré-Crotté" (the Muddy Meadow) because of the refuse dumped there.
 Later, a market was established, and Cardinal de Tournon leased the land to his valet, Jean Gautier, for building houses.
 This small plaza still exists.

-In early Messidor Year IV (July 1796) of the French Republic, the Section de Mucius Scævola (Luxembourg district) initiated "civic banquets" on May 11–13, 1793, held in the streets and in front of houses.
-The practice spread across Paris, with Rue de Tournon residents notable for their organization of these events.
-A report from the Committee of Public Safety on 18 Messidor Year II (July 6, 1794) references these banquets.
+In early Messidor Year IV (July 1796) of the French Republic, the Section de Mucius Scævola (Luxembourg district) initiated "civic banquets" on 11–13 May 1793, held in the streets and in front of houses.
+The practice spread across Paris, with the Rue de Tournon residents notable for their organization of these events.
+A report from the Committee of Public Safety on 18 Messidor Year II (6 July 1794) references these banquets.
 The Commune later halted these gatherings due to excessive drinking and public disorder.

-A decree from the Consulate on 18 Vendémiaire Year XI (October 10, 1802) extended the street to Rue de Buci (via Rue de Seine).
-A ministerial decision on 3 Nivôse Year X (December 24, 1801), signed by Jean-Antoine Chaptal, and a decree by President Louis-Napoléon Bonaparte on January 17, 1849, set the street’s width between 13.5 and 26.7 meters.
-Properties at numbers 11, 33, and all even-numbered buildings were exempt from realignment.
+A decree from the Consulate on 18 Vendémiaire Year XI (10 October 1802) extended the street to the Rue de Buci (via the Rue de Seine).
+A ministerial decision on 3 Nivôse Year X (24 December 1801), signed by Jean-Antoine Chaptal, and a decree by President Louis-Napoléon Bonaparte on 17 January 1849, set the street's width between 13.5 and 26.7 meters.
+Properties at nos.
+11, 33, and all even-numbered buildings were exempt from realignment.

-In October 1896, during his visit to France, Russian Tsar Nicholas II traveled along Rue de Tournon to reach the Palais du Luxembourg.
+In October 1896, during his visit to France, Russian Tsar Nicholas II traveled along the Rue de Tournon to reach the Palais du Luxembourg.